You will no doubt get asked lots of questions in an interview. In fact, an interview is pretty much a series of questions and answers.

 - Answer the question being asked – not a side topic, different question or other random thought in your head

 - Answer honestly.
 Don’t lie.
-The truth is more important than a made up story that sees you unwound in an interview.
+The truth is more important than a made up story – a good interviewer will unravel made up answers quickly.
 Trust me, getting caught lying about your experience is pretty much an immediate “no”.

 - Practice your answers to common interview questions such as “what are your strengths and weaknesses, what are you most proud of, what is your biggest mistake and where do you see yourself in 5 years from now”.